rustiqtech/solana-exporter/book/src/exported_feeds/solana_validator_delinquent.md

 # `solana_validator_delinquent`

 ## Description
 Whether a validator is delinquent.
-Given a `pubkey` label, the value (0 = false, 1 = true) shows whether a validator is delinquent.
+Given a vote `pubkey` label, the value (0 = false, 1 = true) shows whether the validator with that vote pubkey is delinquent.

 ## Sample output